|MEDA-105: Health Occupations Mathematics, Credits = 5|

 Explores the flow of information in a medical office.
 Electronic Medical Record, a scheduling program, Office Hours, and MS Word software programs are utilized to process information and produce typical medical office documents, financial records, and insurance claims.
 Prerequisite: Admission to the Medical Assisting program.

 Provides a basic introduction to accurate billing procedures in the medical office and medical coding procedures used to obtain reimbursement for medical procedures or services.
 Billing topics include different types of health insurance, and preparation of insurance claim form, applying third party payor guidelines and collection procedures.
-Coding topics will include the proper application of CPT, ICD-9-CM and HCPCS coding along with an introduction to ICD-10-CM.
-Admission to the Medical Assisting Program students.
+Coding topics will include the proper application of CPT, ICD-10-CM and HCPCS coding.
+Prerequisite: Admission to the Medical Assisting Program.

 Opportunity for students to use the skills they have acquired throughout the Medical Assisting program in a medical office or clinic.
 Co-requisite: MEDA 192.

 MEDA-192: Medical Assisting Seminar, Credits = 2

 This hybrid seminar meets once a week and online for those students enrolled in MEDA 191.
 Students will discuss the weeks experiential activities in the clinical setting as well as the legal and ethical issues encountered, and will have the opportunity to ask questions and receive input from the instructor.
 Creation of resumes and job interviewing skills will be introduced.
 Additionally, students will receive guidance and preparation for participation in post-graduation certification examinations.
 Prerequisite: Completion of first three quarters of MA program.
 Co-requisite: MEDA 191.